Rokt33r/reduxlet/packages/reduxlet/readme.md

 #### Inherent params

-- `params.didMount` : A function to execute after component mounting, `store => {}`.
+- `params.didMount` : A function to execute after component mounting, `(store, ownProps) => {}`.
 This is good place to dispatch some initial actions.
 Reduxlet Saga also use this for run saga.
-- `params.willUnmount` : A function to execute before component unmounting, `store => {}`.
+- `params.willUnmount` : A function to execute before component unmounting, `(store, ownProps) => {}`.
 Similar to `params.didMount`, this is good place to clean up some stuff to prevent memory leak.
 Reduxlet Saga also uses this for cancel running saga tasks.
 - `params.devtool` : Connect the inner store to [redux-devtool](https://github.com/zalmoxisus/redux-devtools-extension).
 **Redux Devtool can communicate only one store.
 So, if you trying to connect multiple stores, devtool shows only the last connected one**

 #### Redux part

-- `params.defaultState` : a default state of the internal redux store (if you provide default value to reducer, you don't need it)
+- `params.defaultState` : a default state of the internal redux store.
+If you give a function, reduxlet will use its returned value. (`state | ownProps => state`) if you provide default value to reducer, you don't need it.
-- `params.reducer` : A reducer for the internal redux store, `(state, action) => newState`. you can use `combineReducer`. (default: `state=> state`)
+- `params.reducer` : A reducer for the internal redux store, `(state, action) => newState`. you can use `combineReducer`. (default: `state => state`)
 - `params.actions` : Action creators which return action object, `{[actionName: string]: () => Action}`.
 Reduxlet will bind these creators to the dispatch method.
 - `params.createMiddlewares` : Create middlewares for redux store, `() => [...middlewares]`.
 Reduxlet will apply these.
 I explain the reason why we cannot provide the middleware instances directly.
 - `params.createEnhancers` : Create enhancers, `() => [...enhancers]`.
 Reduxlet will compose these with applied middlewares.
 As the same reason, we should pass enhancers by a functino.